 An automatic pool cover has a leading edge tube that connects to the leading edge of the cover.
 That side will match up with one side of the pool, and both sides will have tracks that run parallel.
 When you open or close the cover, the tracks will rotate in the proper direction to open or close the pool.

 Although most are designed for inground pools, you can find different pool cover designs for various pool shapes and sizes.
-So, I recommend using a manual cover if you have an above ground pool.
+But as a general rule, I recommend using a manual cover if you have an above ground pool.

 Mounting